Wednesday, April 12, 2017

 Case Vignettes in Child Abuse and Neglect

 Catherine Y.H.
 Wagoner, MD

-Through illustrative cases, Child Abuse Pediatrician Dr. Wagoner, of CARES NW, will explore some challenging child welfare scenarios with basic background review of the legal, policy and practice and ethical factors that are pertinent to each scenario.
+Through illustrative cases, Child Abuse Pediatrician Dr. Wagoner of CARES NW will explore some challenging child-welfare scenarios, with basic background review of the legal, policy and practice, and ethical factors pertinent to each scenario.